 • Chaplin Crescent intersection, Mount Pleasant Road intersection, and section between Avenue Road and Holly Street, including the Yonge Street intersection, constructed by Metrolinx/Crosslinx as part of the Eglinton Crosstown LRT construction.

-View Detailed Drawings
+View Update Detailed Drawings 2024

 Croham Road

-The proposed changes for Croham Road between Eglinton Avenue and Bowie Avenue includes contra-flow bike lanes that would expand the local cycling network and connect to Eglinton Avenue, the York Beltline Trail and the new Caledonia LRT station.
+The changes for Croham Road between Eglinton Avenue and Bowie Avenue includes contra-flow bike lanes that would expand the local cycling network and connect to Eglinton Avenue, the York Beltline Trail and the new Caledonia LRT station.
 Details include:

 Project Area